fbelzunc/interview-full-cjp-configuration/README.md

 # Decription

-The goal of this exercise is to connect an AD server with a CJP environment.
+The goal of this exercise is to connect an AD server with a CJP environment and set-up RBAC security.

 # Start the AD server